 The Department of Campus Public Safety (CPS) at Bay Path University works to provide a safe and secure environment in which to live and work for the entire Bay Path community.
 CPS officers also enforce the University's rules, regulations, and policies as well as town, state and federal laws.

 Bay Path University is a safe school.
 CPS operates 24 hours a day, seven days a week with an advanced e-911 system connected to the Longmeadow Police and Fire departments to handle emergency and fire situations.
 Residence halls are secured around the clock with electronic ID access, which is provided and maintained by CPS.

-In addition to the above duties, CPS offers escort services as needed, enforce parking regulations, assist in special events, and provide crime prevention and campus safety workshops throughout the year.
+In addition to the above duties, CPS offers escort services as needed, enforces parking regulations, assists in special events, and provides crime prevention and campus safety workshops throughout the year.

 Public Safety Department personnel are committed to a philosophy of community service.

 Recognizing that the mission is best attained through community involvement, officers are collectively committed to nurturing collaborative partnerships with individuals, groups and departments in the responsibility of:

 Identification and resolution of safety and security concerns.
 Development of safety and security resources, and service initiatives.Delivery of efficient, effective and relevant public safety and security services and training.